Toku soars on Catalist IPO debut

 The company offers AI-based cloud communications services to businesses

-[SINGAPORE] Customer experience platform Toku, Singapore’s second listing of the year, made its trading debut on the Catalist board on Thursday (Jan 22).
+[SINGAPORE] Customer experience platform Toku made its trading debut on the Catalist board on Thursday (Jan 22).
+This was Singapore’s second listing of the year.

+The counter opened at S$0.26 before closing at S$0.285 – 14 per cent above its initial public offering (IPO) price of S$0.25 per share.
+About 30.7 million shares changed hands over the day.

-It raised total gross proceeds of about S$16.3 million, which it said on Jan 14 will be used for expansion of its artificial intelligence-powered customer experience platform, tech development, and potential mergers and acquisitions as well as general working capital.
+It raised total gross proceeds of about S$16.3 million, which it said on Jan 14 will be used for expansion of its artificial intelligence (AI)-powered customer experience platform, tech development, and potential mergers and acquisitions as well as general working capital.

 Toku offers AI-based cloud communications services to businesses, with a focus on Asia-Pacific, providing tools such as voice and messaging systems to support customer engagement.